MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Azure login and gateway registration

-- When attempting to register your Windows Admin Center gateway in the Azure China or Azure US Gov cloud domains in version 2211, you may be redirected to the Azure Global sign-in experience.
+- When attempting to register your Windows Admin Center gateway in the Azure China 21Vianet or Azure US Gov cloud domains in version 2211, the gateway can sometimes redirect you to the Azure Global sign-in experience.
 To work around this issue, use an earlier version of Windows Admin Center.

-- In the 2009 release, you may run into issues signing in to Azure or registering your Windows Admin Center gateway with Azure.
+- In the 2009 release, you can run into issues signing in to Azure or registering your Windows Admin Center gateway with Azure.
 Try doing the following things to troubleshoot the issue:

   - Before using any Azure features in Windows Admin Center, including gateway registration, make sure you've signed in to your Azure account in a different tab or window.
 We recommend you sign in through the [Azure portal](https://portal.azure.com/).